 After the logo was etched I tested it out and noticed a lot of hot spots from the LED lights where it was brighter in one area.
 I did some testing on another sheet of glass and found if I sprayed the back with white spray paint it did a great job diffusing the light and it also looked a lot better with the lights off, score!
 I sprayed the backs with white and was finished with the glass insert.

-Install the LEDs and Electronics
+3. Install the DIY Sign LEDs and Electronics

 The LEDs come in a 16′ strip that can be cut to size every 2 inches or so.
 They also come prewired at the starting end of the strip.
 Put this end in the corner nearest your switch then run the LEDs around the perimeter of the base where it meets the mirror frame.
 There is an adhesive backing on the strip you can peel off and stick to the strip straight to the wood.
 I also used a few dots of CA glue for good measure.